aws-samples/tweet-classification/README.md

 Follow the prompts.

-The command above deploys a AWS CloudFormation stack in your AWS account.
+The command above deploys an AWS CloudFormation stack in your AWS account.
 You will need the stack's output values to deploy the Twitter stream getter container.

 ## Twitter stream getter container